We deliver exceptional results and true ROI through our services

 The Stories feature is undeniably successful and is largely responsible for Snapchat rising to the elite rankings of social media, but surely Instagram could come up with an original idea that was just as successful without copying?
-If Instagram are willing to adopt Snapchats’ concept, does it show that in attempt to stay relevant and to maintain user numbers, they are willing to risk their individuality in order to compete.
-It’s possible that this could be a reflection of what to expect for the future of all social medias.
+If Instagram is willing to adopt Snapchats’ concept, does it show that in an attempt to stay relevant and to maintain user numbers, they are willing to risk their individuality in order to compete?
+It’s possible that this could be a reflection of what to expect for the future of all social media.

 It’s not just Instagram and Snapchat who are in competition.
-Twitter have announced plans to expand on their ‘Moments’ feature, the news plans will allow users to create their own ‘stories’ to be viewed for 24 hours, sound similar?
-This adds Twitter into the stories collective that is appearing to be a must-have for all social medias.
+Twitter has announced plans to expand on their ‘Moments’ feature, the news plans will allow users to create their own ‘stories’ to be viewed for 24 hours, sound similar?
+This adds Twitter into the stories collective that is appearing to be a must-have for all social media.

-Another recent rising trend that can be seen across various social medias is the switch to user video experiences.
+Another recent rising trend that can be seen across various social media is the switch to user video experiences.
 Facebook Live and Twitter’s Periscope are examples of this, both having recently introduced features that allow their audiences to create and share live videos with their friends and followers.
-This follows the pattern of social medias constantly improving what they offer to the user, in attempt to provide the best experience possible.
-However, this process has meant that all social medias share common, if not all, features.
+This follows the pattern of social media constantly improving what they offer to the user, in an attempt to provide the best experience possible.
+However, this process has meant that all social media share common, if not all, features.